try·st·imu·li

 3. Files contain only data and thus can reference other files only in ad-hoc and indirect ways, and can not convey access to that other file.
 In contrast, nodes contain data, unforgeable references to other nodes, the shared keys required to read those other nodes, and, optionally, the secret keys required to update them.

-These differences make versioned nodes as natural on a loosely connected network of machines controlled by a variety of operators as files are on a single machine.
+These differences make versioned nodes suitable for a loosely connected network of machines controlled by a variety of operators as files are on a single machine.

 Overview